stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/finish.md

   <li>Export dashboards as JSON
 </ul>

-Click the **Continue** button to further customize the executive dashboard by adding an SLO, drilldowns, and some visual appeal.
+Click the **Next** button to further customize the executive dashboard by adding an SLO, drilldowns, and some visual appeal.